 A plan is being reviewed that will open up 1100 additional acres of skiing.
 A new lift called Cloudsplitter will service the new terrain, including many gladed trails around the Juniper trees.

-The town of Bend has grown considerably, residents told us, as the ski and leisure market for the town, a great stop over for those traveling to Portland.
+The town of Bend has grown considerably, residents told us, as the ski and leisure market for the town, is a great stopover for those traveling to Portland.
 Much of the building has taken place closer to the mountain.

 The Old Mill area was once dominated by a giant power plant.
 Three iconic smokestacks remain, now it’s the Bend REI store.
-There is a bike walking trail that winds next to the Deschutes river and takes riders to this nicely laid out mix of shops, cafes, outdoor benches and a fire pit.
-Across the river are the outdoor music arenas where Death Cab for Cuties played last summer.
-This year Nora Jones and others are performing.
+There is a bike walking trail that winds next to the Deschutes river and takes riders to this nicely laid-out mix of shops, cafes, outdoor benches and a fire pit.
+Across the river are the outdoor music arenas where Death Cab for Cuties played several years ago.